 The Henryk Niewodniczański Institute of Nuclear Physics (IFJ PAN) was established in 1955 as a branch of the Institute of Nuclear Research, becoming an independent Institute of Nuclear Physics in 1960 and gaining the status of a research institute of the Polish Academy of Sciences in 2003.

 The key activity of the Institute is participation in large-scale experiments carried out through global research collaborations.
-Our physicists actively participate in three major experiments (ALICE, ATLAS, LHCb) at the Large Hadron Collider (LHC) of CERN, Geneva, as well as in the following projects: European Laser on Free Electrons (E-XFEL, DESY, Hamburg), Large Hadron Collider (LHC, CERN, Geneva), European Spallation Source (ESS, Lund, Sweden), Système de Production d’Ions Radioactifs Accélérés en Ligne (SPIRAL2, GANIL, Caen, France), Facility for Antiproton and Ion Research (FAIR, Darmstadt), Cherenkov Telescope Array (CTA), Pierre Auger Observatory (Argentina), High Resolution Neutron Spectrometer (HNRS), Belle2 experiment (KEK, Tsukuba, Japan).
+Our physicists actively participate in three major experiments (ALICE, ATLAS, LHCb) at the Large Hadron Collider (LHC) of CERN, Geneva contributing to their construction, devel¬opment and maintenance, as well as in the following projects: European Laser on Free Electrons (E-XFEL, DESY, Hamburg), Large Hadron Collider (LHC, CERN, Geneva), European Spallation Source (ESS, Lund, Sweden), Système de Production d’Ions Radioactifs Accélérés en Ligne (SPIRAL2, GANIL, Caen, France), Facility for Antiproton and Ion Research (FAIR, Darmstadt), Cherenkov Telescope Array (CTA), Pierre Auger Observatory (Argentina), International Thermonuclear Experimental Reactor (ITER, Cadarache, France), Belle2 experi¬ment (KEK, Tsukuba, Japan).

-The Scientific Council of the Institute is authorized to confer the Ph.D. degrees and Habilitation degrees in physics.
-The Institute runs the International PhD Studies in physics in cooperation with the T. Kościuszko Cracow University of Technology, the Pedagogical University of Kraków and the University of Rzeszów.
-Currently, there are about 80 PhD students enrolled in the Studies.
+The Scientific Council of the Institute is authorized to confer doctoral and postdoctoral degrees in physical sciences.
+Currently, over 70 PhD students enrolled in the Studies.
 We also run two Interdisciplinary PhD Studies: “Interdisciplinary Research for Innovative Medicine; InterDokMed”. (jointly with the Institute of Catalysis and Surface Chemistry of the Polish Academy of Sciences, the Institute of Pharmacology of the Polish Academy of Sciences, the Jagiellonian University) and “Physics, Chemistry and Biophysics for New Materials and Technologies; FCB” (jointly with AGH University of Science and Technology, the Jagiellonian University, the Institute of Catalysis and Surface Chemistry, Polish Academy of Sciences).
-We have students from several countries, among others from Italy, Iran, France, Ukraine and Belarus.

-The average yearly publication yield of IFJ PAN includes over 600 scientific papers, reports and conference contributions.
-70% of the publications appear in major international journals listed by the Thomson Reuters.
-Each year the Institute hosts international and national scientific conferences.
+The average yearly publication yield of IFJ PAN includes over 600 scientificpapers in high-impact international journals, and over 100 monographs, reports and conference contributions.
+Each year the Institute hosts international and national scientific conferences not to speak about a large number of weekly seminars and occassional meetings.
 Those events give an opportunity to share recent important results, both theoretical and experimental, and offer a general forum to discuss the frontiers of physics.

 The four nationally accredited laboratories at the Institute, apart from internal services, offer certified measurements of radioactivity and spectra of radiation isotopes in environmental and materials samples to external customers.
 They also provide regular dosimetry services evaluating individual occupational and environmental exposure of workers to radiation, especially in hospitals and radiation industry.
 Routine calibration of all electronic radiometers which measure the activity of gamma-, alpha- and beta-ray sources, is also available.